Top 3 fleet reports to improve driver safety

 Mobileye integrates with MyGeotab.
 A free Mobileye Weekly Trending Scorecard report is available and can be used to track the number of warnings by type over time.
 Managers can follow a driver’s progress as they receive guidance and coaching to reduce risky driving habits.

-The Mobileye integration with IOX-CAN is available with on MyGeotab’s ProPlus plan.
+The Mobileye integration with IOX-CAN is available on MyGeotab’s ProPlus plan.
 Learn more here.

 Improving fleet safety through data